pkpatricia/barrel-dev-best-practices/css.md

 ```
 In the above, if `.hero` lives within `.about-page`, `.hero .image` will inherit the same styles as those from `.about-page`.
 This *compounds* the properties, and makes it harder to maintain.
 A better alternative would be to use a Modifier class (along with BEM, of course), or separate the *base* styles from the *implementation specific* and group them into a class, which can be applied to both elements.

 BEM syntax implies that elements live within their parent Block. **However,** this does not mean you should nest BEM selectors.
 One of the biggest benefits of this system is decreased reliance on external dependencies (other classes that influence styles).
-With namespaced classes, the readability benefit you see with nesting normal is diminished, and is replaced by contextual styling issues (dependencies), should you choose to nest selectors.
+If you nest namespaced classes, the readability benefit you typically see with nesting is diminished, and is replaced by contextual styling issues (dependencies).
 ```css
 /* don't do this */
 .hero {